Tw1ddle/tweak-gui/dox/README.md

-This generates the tweak-gui documentation.
-TODO
+This project generates the tweak-gui documentation using [dox](https://github.com/HaxeFoundation/dox), the Haxe documentation generator.